IanESmith/static-website/Services/cdmp/notes.md

 [Click here for all blockers](https://jira.digital.homeoffice.gov.uk/secure/Dashboard.jspa?selectPageId=13109)

 ### Just done
+- changed the name of this phase from MVP to Release Candidate 1
 - start reporting on progres and added reporting metrics to this page
 - added a (part time) security resource
 - sized the work and started tracking progress